Kapiainen/The-Subliming-Of-Isaac/README.md

 **Version 1.5.0 - YYYY/MM/DD:**
 - Updated linter to handle statements that span multiple lines.
 - Fixed bug that enabled references in cached scopes to be modifiable by the parser.
+- Fixed comment block implementation in the lexer.

 **Version 1.4.0 - 2017/01/20:**
 - Overhaul of the linter and context-sensitive completion systems.